MicrosoftDocs/Contribute/Contribute/content/hacktoberfest.md

 Alternatively, a repository may choose to use the `Hacktoberfest` label instead.
 This label is convenient for filtering issues.
 For more information, see [Filtering issues and pull requests by labels](https://docs.github.com/github/administering-a-repository/finding-information-in-a-repository/filtering-issues-and-pull-requests-by-labels).

+> [!TIP]
+> If your a repo Admin and you want to allow your repo to participate in Hacktoberfest, add the `hacktoberfest` topic to the repo.
+For more information, see [Classifying your repository with topics](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).

 ## Contribute

 To contribute to an open source repo, you must first configure your account to contribute to Microsoft Learn.
 If you have never completed this process, start by [signing up for a GitHub account](./get-started-setup-github.md).
+You must also register a profile to track your efforts, see [Hacktoberfest](https://hacktoberfest.com/).

 Once your account is configured, start by reading through and adhering to the _CONTRIBUTING.md_ file at the root of the repository you want to contribute to.
 These files serve as a guide when contributing.
 Here are a few example contributor guides from some popular Microsoft Learn repos: